Skip to content

 Leetcode Remove Duplicates from Sorted Array problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202418 January 2026

-In this Leetcode Remove Duplicates from Sorted Array problem solution we have given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+In this Leetcode Remove Duplicates from Sorted Array problem solution, we have given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.

 Since it is impossible to change the length of the array in some languages, you must instead have the result be placed in the first part of the array nums.
 More formally, if there are k elements after removing the duplicates, then the first k elements of nums should hold the final result.
 It does not matter what you leave beyond the first k elements.